prachit082/prachit082/README.md

 [![Spotify](https://amrohann.vercel.app/api/spotify)](https://open.spotify.com/user/kgzfm4xv0udlhp30f5dhy2uci)

- ***A developer geek from India who is passionate about learning new technologies and gain real-world experience.***
+ ***A developer geek from India who is passionate about learning new technologies and gaining real-world experience.***
  ***I thrive on exploring innovative ideas and emerging technologies, with a special interest in designing & developing UI and building REST APIs.✅***
  <br>
  ***It’s my privilege to share my interests, stories, photos and skills with you.
 You can see below a sampling of the many things I've accomplished***.👇🏻